elab/jgit-buildnumber/README.md

 `tag`, `branch`, `revision`, `shortRevision` and `commitsCount` are exposed to JavaScript as global variables (`commitsCount` as numeric).

-Script engine is initialized only if `javaScriptBuildnumberCallback` is provided so it won't break cross-platform support.
+Script engine is initialized only if `buildnumberFormat` is provided so it won't break cross-platform support.

 If JS snippet failed to execute, it won't break build process, Rhino error will be printed to Maven output and all properties will get "UNKNOWN" values.